Michellea-njoku/Final-Exam-COSC-330-002/README.md

 ## Overview

-This project demonstrates communication between an EC2 instance and an Amazon S3 bucket using a C program and the AWS CLI.
+This program demonstrates communication between an EC2 instance and an Amazon S3 bucket using a C program and the AWS CLI.
 The program creates a text file containing system information, uploads the file to an S3 bucket, lists the contents of the bucket, and downloads the file back to the EC2 instance.

 ---